wongsinglam/Semi_Labelme/README.md

   Once the GUI of semi_labelme is launched, you have successfully installed this tool!
 ## Tutorials

 It is easy to use semi_labelme which is the same as Labelme (please see [Labelme tutorials](https://github.com/wkentaro/labelme/tree/main/examples/tutorial#tutorial-single-image-example)).
 But in semi_labelme, you can just click 'Detect' button, then, the annotations are finished!
-Before you use detection function, you need to setup the config file which is in semi_labelme/config/default_config.yaml.
+Before you use detection function, you need to setup the config file which is in semi_labelme/config/default_config.yaml and prepare your deep learning pretrained model and its corresponding config file in ./work_dirs.

 - Config Settings
   1. You need to prepare a config_file to decide which detector you are going to use and its corresponding pre-trained model. please see [model zoo in mmdetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/model_zoo.md).